 M. T. WADDELL, JR., Chairman, Department of Social Sciences

 B.A., The University of Texas

 M.A., The University of Texas

 Post Graduate Study, The University of Texas

-IRMA B. WHEELWRIGHT, Part-time Instructor in Associate Degree Nursing Program B.S.N., College of Nursing and Health, University of Cincinnati R.N., State of Texas
+BETTY J. WILLIAMS, Instructor in Associate Degree Nursing B.S.N., University of Texas School of Nursing